 by Ken Bakely

-As the end of 2018 draws near, critics everywhere are drawing up lists and countdowns to commemorate the year in movies.
+As the end of 2018 approaches, critics everywhere are drawing up lists and countdowns to commemorate the year in movies.
 While I plan to compile a traditional top 10 list, I still have a few 2018 releases to catch up on, and so I’m not ready to debut it just yet.
 However, I would like to take this opportunity to share capsule reviews on five movies from the past year that I didn’t have the chance to write full reviews for, but would strongly recommend seeking out before you fill out your own retrospectives for the year.
 They’re listed in alphabetical order.

 The Cakemaker (dir.
 Ofir Raul Grazier)